guptasu/mixer/doc/dev/adapters.md

 Using the above templates, the Mixer team has implemented a set of adapters that ships as part of the default Mixer binary.
 They are located at [istio/mixer/adapter](https://github.com/istio/mixer/tree/master/adapter).
 They are good examples for reference when implementing new adapters.

-# Walkthrough of Adapter implementation (30 minutes)
+# Walkthrough of adapter implementation (30 minutes)

 Please refer to [Adapter Development Walkthrough](https://docs.google.com/document/d/1ZjGtmf27AQLxq7Au5lpI_P-YDdjDaqTpU2tNLdK3IMI/edit#)